LinqLover/sonyx/docs/study/study-design.md

   - debug a UI operation and watch log output
   - read code for a UI operation (bottom-up)

+**Grading schemes:**

+- Success (each 2 points):
+  - redundant requests to `#issues` endpoint
+  - redundant `#issues` request after each selection
+  - solution approach: cache issues in client
+- Method:
+  - (+1) ask the right question: which requests are made to the server how often?
+  - (+1) technique: narrow down problem by debuggin/modifying behavior/runtime state
+  - (-1) search on wrong tracks (irrelevant packages)

 ### 2. Bottleneck in regular expression (sonyx vs simplification)

 **Context (`SonyxRegexTask`):**